Drug Lab Detroit

 Alyson Renock

-Alyson graduated from WSU with honors in 2021 with her Bachelor's of Science in Honors Psychology and a minor in Biological Sciences.
-She plans to pursue a PhD in Clinical Neuropsychology at WSU following her research in industrial organizational psychology and substance use psychiatry.
+Alyson graduated from WSU with honors in 2021 with her B.S. in Honors Psychology and a minor in Biological Sciences.
 She is interested in research pertaining to neuropsychological correlates of trauma and their interactions with substance use, psychopathology, and rehabilitation.
-Alyson started Social Work graduate studies in August 2024 and is presently working part-time in the lab.
+Alyson is now a WSU Social Work graduate student and is working part-time in the lab.

 Current and Recent Graduate Students